dionysia-dev/dionysia/README.md

 Feel free to contribute to this project by opening issues or pull requests.

+How could you contribute?

+* Open an issue to report a bug or suggest a new feature;
+* Writing new features;
+* Covering the code with tests;
+* Improving the code quality;
+* Improving the documentation.

+If you want to contribute, please read the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## Roadmap

 - [ ] Video and audio transcoding (profiles)